kubedb/docs/docs/concepts/database-proxy/proxysql.md

 Error from server (Forbidden): error when creating "./proxysql.yaml": admission webhook "proxysql.validators.kubedb.com" denied the request: environment variable MYSQL_ROOT_PASSWORD is forbidden to use in ProxySQL spec
 ```

-#### spec.podTemplate.spec.imagePullSecrets
+#### .spec.podTemplate.spec.imagePullSecrets

-`KubeDB` provides the flexibility of deploying ProxySQL from a private Docker registry. `spec.podTemplate.spec.imagePullSecrets` is an optional field that points to secrets to be used for pulling docker image if you are using a private docker registry.
+`KubeDB` provides the flexibility of deploying ProxySQL from a private Docker registry. `.spec.podTemplate.spec.imagePullSecrets` is an optional field that points to secrets to be used for pulling docker image if you are using a private docker registry.
 To learn how to deploy SQL from a private registry, please visit [here](/docs/guides/proxysql/using-private-registry.md).

-#### spec.podTemplate.spec.nodeSelector
+#### .spec.podTemplate.spec.nodeSelector

-`spec.podTemplate.spec.nodeSelector` is an optional field that specifies a map of key-value pairs.
+`.spec.podTemplate.spec.nodeSelector` is an optional field that specifies a map of key-value pairs.
 For the pod to be eligible to run on a node, the node must have each of the indicated key-value pairs as labels (it can have additional labels as well).
 To learn more, see [here](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) .

-#### spec.podTemplate.spec.serviceAccountName
+#### .spec.podTemplate.spec.serviceAccountName

  `serviceAccountName` is an optional field supported by KubeDB Operator (version 0.13.0 and higher) that can be used to specify a custom service account to fine tune role based access control.